 - Two professionals/paraprofessionals facilitate the parent's program; two staff (plus additional volunteers when necessary) facilitate the children's program. - Groups are held in sites ranging from classrooms to meeting rooms in various agencies. - Group-based programs generally run 2 to 3 hours per session with a 20-minute break. - Parents and children meet in separate groups that run concurrently. - 12 to 15 adults attend the group programs (single parents or intact couples).
 Their children meet in their separate groups. - Many families attending the Nurturing Programs are either mandated by the courts, or required to attend as a stipulation of their treatment plan.
 Families who are not involved in abuse/neglect but wish to attend voluntarily sign up through news/flyer promotion.

-The formats on the following page are typical for group sessions:
+The formats below are typical for group sessions:

-PARENTS AND CHILDREN - 2 1⁄2 HOURS
+PARENTS AND CHILDREN - 2 1/2 HOURS

-Parent's Group - 70 Minutes
+Parent's Group - 70 Minutes Children's Group 5 - 11 Years

-Welcome

-Check-In

-Parenting Lesson

-Children's Group 5 - 11 Years Hello Time Circle Time Art/Games
+Hello Time Welcome Circle Time Check-In Parenting Art/Games